 Presents the principles of light and color in digital or film photography and the practice of exposure and color printing.

-printing.
+Students are recommended to furnish a fully manual/adjustable 35mm film or digital SLR camera.

 PHOTO 200 PORTRAITURE

 Explores basic portraiture techniques for commercial photographic and artistic use, utilizing medium format cameras.